Clan Rising

 What is the McCarthy motto?

 The motto of the McCarthy family is "Forti et Fideli Nihil Difficile", which translates as "To the brave and faithful nothing is difficult".
+Family mottoes were registered with the chief of the name and carried on the heraldic arms and battle-banners.

 Who are some famous McCarthys?

 Notable bearers of the McCarthy name include Cormac Láidir Mac Cárthaigh (d.
-1494) — lord of Muskerry, builder of Blarney Castle, Cormac McCarthy (1933–2023) — American novelist, Eugene McCarthy (1916–2005) — US Senator, 1968 presidential candidate and Mary McCarthy (1912–1989) — American writer.
+1494), lord of Muskerry, builder of Blarney Castle, Cormac McCarthy (1933–2023), American novelist, Eugene McCarthy (1916–2005), US Senator, 1968 presidential candidate and Mary McCarthy (1912–1989), American writer.
+Each is profiled on the family page, with cross-links to the geography, stories, and historical events tied to their life.

 Is MacCarthy the same family as McCarthy?